 Professional Services firms must combat these competitive forces while they attempt to respond to escalating customer demands and attempt to leverage a more dispersed workforce.

-For example, services industry leaders like Accenture, BearingPoint and Deloitte Consulting are now partnering with leading on-demand solutions providers, including Salesforce.com, NetSuite and OpenAir, to automate their operations and improve customer capture and retention levels, accelerate quote-to-cash cycles, better utilize billable resources, increase project margins and consolidate systems.
+For example, services industry leaders like Accenture, BearingPoint and Deloitte Consulting are now partnering with leading on-demand solutions providers, including Salesforce.com, NetSuite and OpenAir, to automate their operations and improve customer capture and retention levels, accelerate quote-to-cash cycles, better utilise billable resources, increase project margins and consolidate systems.
 Others are adopting Web 2.0 collaboration tools such as wikis and blogs to encourage more effective knowledge sharing, as well as social networking tools such as Facebook and Twitter to encourage better communication.

-These companies, like a growing number of other Professional Services firms, are also recognizing that today's SaaS solutions and cloud computing also help them be more agile while meeting escalating compliance requirements by providing an off-site, back-up and recovery capability.
+These companies, like a growing number of other Professional Services firms, are also recognising that today's SaaS solutions and cloud computing also help them be more agile while meeting escalating compliance requirements by providing an off-site, back-up and recovery capability.
 (Many SaaS vendors have won Statement on Auditing Standard (SAS) 70 certification from the American Institute of Certified Public Accountants (AICPA) verifying the quality of their internal controls and operations.)

 The trends are clear.
 SaaS and cloud computing is here to stay.
-The leading Professional Services firms are restructuring their businesses to capitalize on the efficiencies these new web-based alternatives offer.
-They are leveraging SaaS and cloud computing services to respond to their customers' changing requirements, meet their changing operational needs and optimize their business performance.
+The leading Professional Services firms are restructuring their businesses to capitalise on the efficiencies these new web-based alternatives offer.
+They are leveraging SaaS and cloud computing services to respond to their customers' changing requirements, meet their changing operational needs and optimise their business performance.
 As SaaS and cloud computing become more widely accepted, professional services firms who wish to remain relevant and competitive must get onboard this growing movement quickly.